How To Calculate Pain and Suffering Damages

-Another common approach is the per diem method in which a certain dollar amount is assigned and then multiplied by the days of recovery.
-For example, if a per diem amount of $100 was applied and the recovery period was 14 days, the pain and suffering claim would be $1,400.
+Another frequently employed approach is the per diem method.
+It assigns a specific dollar amount and multiplies it by the number of recovery days.
+For example, if a per diem amount of $100 is applied, and your recovery period lasts 14 days, your pain and suffering claim would amount to $1,400.

-- Whether the accident had a permanent effect on the victim, such as disability or disfigurement
+- Permanent effects resulting from the accident, such as disability or disfigurement

-- Whether the victim's diagnosis, injuries and claims are consistent with each other
+- Consistency among the victim's diagnosis, injuries, and claims

-Property damages and medical expenses can typically be proven through documentation and are easily quantified.
-However, pain and suffering is more subjective and difficult to prove.
-Some evidence that may support your pain and suffering claim, consider gathering the following evidence:
+While property damages and medical expenses can be readily substantiated through documentation, pain and suffering is subjective and challenging to prove.
+To strengthen your pain and suffering claim, consider gathering the following evidence:

-- Photographs of your injury and the accident
+- Photographs depicting your injuries and the accident scene

-The more evidence you have of your pain and suffering, the higher the likelihood that you will be able to recover just compensation for your personal injury claim.
+Remember, the more compelling evidence you can provide, the greater the likelihood of securing just compensation for your personal injury claim.

-Contact a Lawyer for Help with Your Pain and Suffering Claim
+Seek Legal Assistance for Your Pain and Suffering Claim